 The specifics of how the AMSU data are collected and processed and of the temperature and wind retrievals can be found in D04.
 For this work, data were collected from the AMSU instruments aboard the National Oceanic and Atmospheric Administration (NOAA)-15, -16, and -17 satellites.
-NOAA-15 data were available from 1999 through 2004, NOAA-16 data from 2001 through 2004, and NOAA-17 data from January through late October 2003.
+Data were available for NOAA-15 from 1999 through 2004, for NOAA-16 from 2001 through 2004, and for NOAA-17 from January through late October of 2003.
 The NOAA-17 temperature profile data are unavailable after October 2003 because the AMSU-A instrument failed.
-Likewise, two stratospheric channels (i.e., Channels 11 and 14) have failed on the AMSU instrument aboard NOAA-15, but accommodating corrections to the temperature retrieval algorithm were made.
+Likewise, two stratospheric channels (i.e., channels 11 and 14) have failed on the AMSU instrument aboard NOAA-15, but accommodating corrections to the temperature retrieval algorithm were made.
 The retrieval was limited to those cases in which the TC center fell within 700 km of the AMSU swath center.
 Previously, a threshold of 600 km was used, but that limit was increased to 700 km in order to increase the number of cases for testing.
 The increase of this threshold resulted in no degradation of these algorithms.
-This constraint resulted in AMSU cases being an average of less than 17 hours apart when only one NOAA satellite was available (during 1999 and 2000), 10-11.5 hours apart when two NOAA satellites were available (during

-2001, 2002, and 2004), and approximately 8.5 hours apart when three NOAA satellites were available (during 2003).
+This constraint resulted in AMSU cases being an average of less than 17 h apart when only one NOAA satellite was available (during 1999 and 2000), 10-11.5 h apart when two NOAA satellites were available (during 2001, 2002, and 2004), and approximately 8.5 h apart when three NOAA satellites were available (during 2003).